-In 1987 the Test Module was built as a prototype, prior to construction of the Biosphere 2.
+In 1987 the Test Module was built as a the second prototype (the first became the gift shop, just up the road), prior to construction of the Biosphere 2.
 This sealed greenhouse incorporates an underground tube to the lung, a passive means to maintain a positive internal pressure while at the same time compensating for barometric pressure and temperature changes that could otherwise cause the windows to crack or at best, break a seal.

 The lung is a diaphragm moved up and down by overall changes in the relative volume of air inside the Test Module.
 Over the course of hours, even days a cooler, shrinking air mass causes the lung to lower.
 With a warming, expanding air mass the lung rises in compensation.
 The total mass of the Test Module’s lung is measured in thousands of pounds.
 The Biosphere 2’s two lungs are 20 tons (40,000 lbs) each.
 When the Biosphere 2 was a sealed building, both masses were suspended mid-air as though completely weightless.
 While the function of this phenomenon is described by the well understood density of air and Boyle’s law of noble gases, it remains astounding to watch a large, very massive object lift lightly from the ground with little perceived movement of air, no sound, and no visible object doing the lifting.